 New Zealand was the first country in the world to give adult women the right to vote.
 We have legislation that ensures equity and equality for all New Zealanders (such as equal pay rates and employment opportunities).
-Have students use Factsheet C to help them investigate the New Zealand legislation.
+Have students use Factsheet D (for print, see page 23) to help them investigate the New Zealand legislation.
 Facilitate a class discussion on how this is different from other parts of the world.